-- (Easy) Generalize your program so that it works for points in 3-dimensional space. - (Moderate) For the 2-dimensional case, get the program to display the tour graphically on the screen as a set of points and line segments. - (Hard) Use new heuristics to shorten the tour.
-Any improvements to the program to compute a shorter tour will merit extra credit.
-One possibility is to avoid tours that cross each other.
+- (Easy) Generalize your program so that it works for points in 3-dimensional space. - (Moderate) For the 2-dimensional case, get the program to display the tour graphically on the screen as a set of points and line segments. - (Moderate) Implement the following new heuristic: Add the next city to the existing "partial" tour by inserting it between two successive cities in the tour at the position where it results in the least possible increase in the tour length. - (Hard) Tours that cross each other can never be the best traveling salesperson tour.
+Based on this idea, implement the following heuristic: If the edges of a tour cross each other, then "uncross" them appropriately.